AbubakariSadikOsman/Credit-Card-Fraud-Detection/README.md

 4. Strengths of Logistic Regression

-   a)	In a low-dimensional dataset, logistic regression is less prone to overfitting.
+   a.
+In a low-dimensional dataset, logistic regression is less prone to overfitting.

-   b)	Logistic regression is very efficient when the dataset has features that are linearly separable.
+   b.
+Logistic regression is very efficient when the dataset has features that are linearly separable.

-   c)	The outputs of a logistic regression are well-calibrated probabilities along with classification results.
+   c.
+The outputs of a logistic regression are well-calibrated probabilities along with classification results.

-   d)	Logistic regression has a low bias and higher variance.
+   d.
+Logistic regression has a low bias and higher variance.

 Weaknesses of Logistic Regression

-   a)	In high-dimensional datasets, logistic regression is prone to overfitting.
+   a.
+In high-dimensional datasets, logistic regression is prone to overfitting.

-   b)	In linear regression, independent and dependent variables are linearly related.
+   b.
+In linear regression, independent and dependent variables are linearly related.
 However, logistic regression requires that independent variables           are linearly related to the log odds (log(p/1-p)).

-   c)	Logistic regression requires a large dataset and sufficient training for all the categories it needs to satisfy.
+   c.
+Logistic regression requires a large dataset and sufficient training for all the categories it needs to satisfy.

-   d)	Logistic regression cannot solve non-linear problems since it has a linear decision surface.
+   d.
+Logistic regression cannot solve non-linear problems since it has a linear decision surface.

 5. REPORT OF THE RESULTS
       After the exploration of the credit card dataset, it was evident that the dependent variable ‘Class’ has imbalanced values (0 and 1).
 It was               important      to balance those values before training the dataset for modeling.
 I employed both under-sampled and oversampled imbalance adjustment         techniques to          balance the dependent variable values.